Spookyfish: Reception

 Travis Fickett of IGN gave the episode a score of 9 out of 10, praising the "great shot in the episode where the two Cartmans meet, and [how] it looks like a badly pulled off split screen effect – an effect they stick with throughout the episode.
 It's little jokes like this, and attention to detail that set South Park apart in the early days."
 He pointed out how fun it was for him "to watch Sharon lose her mind as she believes the bodies she's burying are Stanley's victims.
 'Such a handsome boy' she mutters to herself as she hauls a bloodied corpse out the door."
 He concluded by commenting on the "classic 'Who is the good one?' scene when The Cartmans face off", calling it "fun, funny, and clever and an early example of South Park greatness."

 Phil Dyess-Nugent for The A.V.
 Club found the highlight of the episode to be Cartman's scenes, particularly those referencing Star Trek: The Original Series.
-He also enjoyed a joke involving Aunt Flo's Parkinson's disease, calling it "one of the random, sickest jokes that has ever knocked [him] off the couch".
+He also enjoyed a joke involving Aunt Flo's Parkinson's disease, calling it "one of the random, sickest jokes that has (sic) ever knocked [him] off the couch".
 He disliked the "Spooky Vision" concept, however, comparing it to his dislike of "Mecha-Streisand", an episode from season one which also depicted Barbra Streisand.